w08r/emacs-nix/README.md

 master, also include compilation of vterm and pdftools as they seemed fiddly to build outside the nix build context.

-To use this, just clone the repo, then runt the following:
+To use this, just clone the repo, then run the following:

 ```
 nix-env build default.nix